AKARSH1010-maker/Student-Grade-Calculator/README.md

 ## Conclusion

 This project helped in understanding how to use conditions, functions, and user input in Python.
-It is a simple but useful program for beginners.
+It is a simple but useful program for beginners